Skip to Main Content

 28% rule

 When you’re calculating the percentage of income for mortgage payments, you might want to apply the 28 percent rule.
-It’s the threshold many lenders adhere to, explains Corey Winograd, loan officer and managing director of East Coast Capital, which has offices in 14 states.
+It’s the threshold many lenders adhere to, says Corey Winograd, loan officer and managing director of East Coast Capital, which has offices in 14 states.

 “Most lenders follow the guideline that a borrower’s housing payment (including principal, interest, taxes and insurance) should not be higher than 28 percent of their pre-tax monthly gross income,” says Winograd.
 “Historically, borrowers who are within the 28 percent threshold generally have been able to comfortably make their monthly housing payments.”